 Employees are subject to payroll taxes at the federal, state and local levels.
 The standard federal payroll taxes apply to residents of all states.
-This includes federal withholding tax based on the employee’s W-4; Social Security tax, which is calculated as 6.2 percent of wages, and subject to a wage ceiling; and Medicare tax, which is calculated at 1.45 percent of wages, without a wage ceiling.
+This includes federal withholding tax based on the employee’s W-4; Social Security tax, which is calculated as 6.2% of wages, and subject to a wage ceiling; and Medicare tax, which is calculated at 1.45% of wages, without a wage ceiling.

-At the Pennsylvania state level, an employee is subject to two payroll taxes: Pennsylvania state withholding at a flat 3.07 percent of wages, and the Pennsylvania unemployment tax at a flat 0.06 percent of wages.
+At the Pennsylvania state level, an employee is subject to two payroll taxes: Pennsylvania state withholding at a flat 3.07% of wages, and the Pennsylvania unemployment tax at a flat 0.06% of wages.

 At the local level, the payroll withholding tax depends upon the employee’s residency and the jurisdiction of his or her employer.
-For example, a resident of Philadelphia who works in Philadelphia will have local withholding tax of 3.8907 percent; whereas a resident of a Bucks County suburb who works in Bucks County may have a local withholding rate between 0.5 percent and 1.0 percent.
+For example, a resident of Philadelphia who works in Philadelphia will have local withholding tax of 3.8712%1; whereas a resident of a Bucks County suburb who works in Bucks County may have a local withholding rate between 0.5% and 1.0%.

 For more resources, check out PICPA’s Money & Life Tips, Ask a CPA, or CPA Locator.

 Answered by: Eric J. Seidman, CPA, is with Wouch Maloney & Co.
 LLP in Horsham, Pa.